RuiAN77/CastorTS/code & data/Baseline/README.md

 | TimesNet | `task_specific_forecasters/TimesNet` | https://github.com/thuml/TimesNet | GitHub archive |
 | FEDformer | `task_specific_forecasters/FEDformer` | https://github.com/MAZiqing/FEDformer | GitHub archive |
 | Time-Series-Library | `shared_frameworks/Time-Series-Library` | https://github.com/thuml/Time-Series-Library | GitHub archive |

-## Notes

-- `Time-Series-Library` is included as a shared experiment framework because several task-specific forecasting baselines are commonly maintained or reproduced through the THUML time-series codebase.
-- `TTM_granite-tsfm` was extracted from GitHub archive on Windows. `Expand-Archive` reported a few long-path warnings, but the main project files and `tsfm_public/` source directory are present.
-- Archive-based folders do not include `.git` history.
-Use the source URLs above to refresh them if exact revision tracking is required.
-- Each baseline may require its own Python environment and pretrained checkpoint.
-The CastorTS `requirements.txt` is not expected to satisfy all baseline dependencies.